 A picturesque and bio-diverse part of the Island, this new off-road start will reduce the initial on-road section by approximately 8.7km.
 This modified route will rejoin the Coast Road at Smeale and will follow the same route as the past few years to Ballaugh Village.

 The first major climb of the event will take place on the main fire road through Ballaugh Plantation.

 The first major climb is within Ballaugh Plantation.
 This is an offroad section with plenty of space for everyone to ride at their own speed.
 Every rider is free to practice this section prior to the event.

 For riders that don’t want to do the full distance, there is a half-distance event starting in St John’s.
 The half-distance event is open to adults and juniors (junior riders must be aged 14 years or over on race day).

-In addition to the start and first ascent changes, this year’s finish will, once again, be on Port Erin promenade, which has proved to be popular with riders and spectators in recent years.
+This year’s finish will once again be on Port Erin promenade, the fantastic festival atmosphere and scenery have proved to be popular with riders and spectators in recent years.

 It’s set to be another exciting day for both local and visiting riders with huge support from spectators along the whole route.
 Get involved and ride in the biggest mountain bike challenge of the year.
 You can enter at the registration page or send us a message on